Jk4818/Talli-App/src/README.md

 # Talli - Effortless Bill Splitting, Powered by AI

 Talli is a modern, intelligent application designed to eliminate the friction from shared expenses.
 Stop arguing over the bill and let our AI-powered platform do the hard work.
-Just snap a photo of your receipt, assign items to your friends, and Talli will provide a penny-perfect breakdown of who owes what.
+Just snap a photo of your receipt, assign items to your friends, and Talli will provide a penny-perfect breakdown of who owes what!

 It's the perfect tool for dinners with friends, group trips, and any situation where you need to split costs fairly and accurately.